 The Great British Crumpet With a Twist

 On a trip to San Fransisco, my friends who live there raved about sourdough bread down by the Bay.
 Being from England, this bread is not that common, but being a foodie, I really wanted to try it.
-I was introduced to a whole new culture and flavor for baking with.
-It was certainly great-tasting bread that's for sure, but did it have any health benefits?
-I read an article that stated "a single teaspoon of active starter contains as many as 50 million yeasts and 5 billion lactobacilli bacteria.
+I was introduced to a whole new culture and different combinations for baking.
+It was certainly great-tasting bread, that's for sure, but did it have any health benefits?
+I read an article that stated, "A single teaspoon of active starter contains as many as 50 million yeasts and 5 billion lactobacilli bacteria.
 There are more bugs in half a cup of starter than there are humans who have ever existed in the universe."
 I guess that's a lot of bacteria then!

 I'm no doctor, but we all know there are good and bad bacteria.
-Sourdough starter has the good guys in it that are probiotics and provide you with many health benefits, including: reducing cholesterol, improving symptoms of irritable bowl syndrome, reducing allergy symptoms, and are just basically very good for your gut—even fighting the bad guys off in your gut and then stand guard to protect it.
+Sourdough starter has the good guys in it that are probiotics and provide you with many health benefits.
+These benefits include reducing cholesterol, improving symptoms of irritable bowl syndrome, and reducing allergy symptoms.
+They are just basically very good for your gut—they fight the bad guys off in your gut and then stand guard to protect it.

 Enjoy!
 You deserve it.

 It is so sad to see sourdough starter being washed down the drain.
 When I removed some from my jar to be able to feed it, after all the love and care of keeping it alive, I needed to find a use for the excess starter liquid.
 If you want to make something else delicious with it, other than bread, then at least give this recipe a try.